London water supply infrastructure: Metropolis Water Act

 The companies often supplied too little water.
 It was often contaminated.
 The extent of contamination was confirmed by John Snow during the 1854 cholera epidemic.
 Population growth in London had been very rapid (more than doubling between 1800 and 1850), with little increase in infrastructure.
 The Metropolis Water Act 1852 was passed to "make provision for securing the supply to the Metropolis of pure and wholesome water."
 Under it, it became unlawful for any water company to extract water for domestic use from the tidal reaches of the Thames after 31 August 1855, and from the end of that year all such water was required to be "effectually filtered".
 The Metropolitan Commission of Sewers was formed.
 New water intakes, plants and pumps would have to be west of where the river became tidal (Teddington Lock) and along the Lea.

 The Chelsea Waterworks and the Lambeth Waterworks companies, who shared the services of James Simpson, established the reservoirs and filtration plants at Seething Wells on the riverside, spanning Long Ditton and Surbiton.
 The Chelsea's former central site was taken over by railway companies for Victoria Station and its goods sidings and yards.
-The Grand Junction, West Middlesex and Southwark and Vauxhall Waterworks Companies built the works above Molesey Lock at Hampton designed by Joseph Quick.
+The Grand Junction, West Middlesex and Southwark and Vauxhall Waterworks Companies established the Hampton Water Treatment Works as a joint venture above Molesey Lock, designed by Joseph Quick.
 Though small, the Grand Junction and Sunnyside Reservoirs there were supplemented by filter beds – all by the SVWC in 1855.
 These served a 36 in diameter main ending at Battersea.
 A third reservoir was opened later that year between Nunhead Cemetery and Peckham Rye.